benihime1458/SimpleReact/README.md

-#Simple React
+# Simple React #

-Simple React App Setup using...
+## Simple React App Setup using... ##

 - npm for package management
 - Express.js for server stuff
 - Webpack 4 for bundling
-- Babel for ES6
+- Babel for ES6 compiling
-- React for UI
+- React for UI goodness
+- ISC License so you can start creating your own projects! =]